 The False Claims Act/Deficit Reduction Act (DRA)/Billing,

 We are required to comply with the DRA, and as such, Luthercare maintains a Compliance Program that is designed to detect fraud, waste, and abuse within our programs, as well as inadvertent billing and other compliance issues.
-For a copy of Luthercare’s False Claims Prevention Compliance, please email your request to our Compliance Officer at email@example.com or call 717-626-1171 X1552.
+For a copy of Luthercare’s False Claims Prevention Compliance, please email your request to our Compliance Officer at firstname.lastname@example.org or call 717-626-1171 X1554.

 Luthercare also maintains a non-retaliation policy.
 Team members and contractors may not be retaliated against because they made a good faith report to the Compliance Hotline or a supervisor, department manager, Director, or the Compliance Officer.